rapyuta-robotics/rapyuta-io-docs/hugo/content/8_release-updates/2021/march.md

     You can add a trigger/tag name while creating or triggering a build.
 The trigger/tag name can be used to identify the build requests.
 For more information, [click here](/3_how-tos/33_software-development/331_create-builds/).

-#### Bugfixes
+#### Security Updates

-- Security fixes related to the verification of SSL certificates for encrypted connections are done on the rapyuta agent that runs on the devices.
-Re-onboard your devices to receive the security fixes
+- Security updates related to the verification of SSL certificates for encrypted connections are done on the rapyuta agent that runs on the devices.
+[Re-onboard](/6_troubleshoot/612_reonboarding-devices/) your devices if already onboarded to the rapyuta.io platform to receive the updates.
+The newly onboarded devices automatically receive the updates.

 #### SDK

 **rapyuta.io Python SDK [0.22.0](/3_how-tos/35_tooling_and_debugging/rapyuta-io-python-sdk/#installation) released**.

-* Added SDK support for trigger/tag name for builds
+* Added SDK support for trigger and tag name for builds
-* Added SDK support for setting CPU memory limits for routed networks
+* Added SDK support for setting CPU and memory limits for routed networks